 Occasionally binding constraints

-Title: Existence, uniqueness and computation of solutions to DSGE models with occasionally binding constraints
+Title: Existence and uniqueness of solutions to dynamic models with occasionally binding constraints.

 Title: Efficient simulation of DSGE models with inequality constraints (joint with Michael Paetz)

 Abstract: This paper presents a fast, simple and intuitive algorithm for simulation of linear dynamic stochastic general equilibrium models with inequality constraints.
 The algorithm handles both the computation of impulse responses, and stochastic simulation, and can deal with arbitrarily many bounded variables.
 Furthermore, the algorithm is able to capture the precautionary motive associated with the risk of hitting such a bound.
 To illustrate the usefulness and efficiency of this algorithm we provide a variety of applications including to models incorporating a zero lower bound (ZLB) on nominal interest rates.
 Our procedure is much faster than comparable methods and can readily handle large models.
 We therefore expect this algorithm to be useful in a wide variety of applications.

 Title: Medium frequency cycles in a stationary world.

 Abstract: Existing models of endogenous growth generate implausibly large trend breaks in output when augmented with standard business cycle shocks.
 This paper presents a model without this deficiency, yet still capable of generating large medium-frequency fluctuations around the trend.
 Ensuring the robustness of the trend requires that we eliminate the strong scale effects and knife edge assumptions that plague most growth models.
 In our model, medium-frequency fluctuations arise from changes in the proportion of industries producing patent protected products.
 However, variations in the number of firms within each industry ensure that process improvement incentives remain roughly constant.
 An estimated version of the model matches well the observed pattern of medium frequency cycles.